Cold Brew Coffee Business: Add High-Margin Cold Beverages to Your Menu

 Square Mile — Bellwether customer café

 Cold brew has evolved from a specialty offering to an expected menu item.
-Its high margins, batch production efficiency, and growing consumer demand make it one of the most profitable additions to any coffee program.
-This guide covers how to build a cold brew program—from single-café production to wholesale distribution.
+High margins, batch production efficiency, and growing year-round demand make it one of the most profitable additions to any coffee program.
+This guide covers how to build a cold brew program — from single-café production to wholesale distribution.

 ProductionBatch (efficient)Per-order (labor intensive)